lseman/lseman.github.io/_pages/about.md

 #### Grants
 - Funding from FAPESC (Public Call nº 27/2021 - Young Researcher) for research on task scheduling for small satellites aimed at maximizing service quality
 - Funding from CNPq (CNPq/MCTI/FNDCT nº 18/2021 - Universal) for research on a thermoelectric simulation framework aimed at service quality for small satellites
+- Grant from CNPq awarded from research productivity (Produtividade em Pesquisa 2)

 #### Pre-prints
 - [Pre-print on Graph Neural Networks for Nanosatellite Task Scheduling](https://arxiv.org/abs/2303.13773)